-A lovely place to live in southern Spain and RLC could be enjoying some of their world famous oranges before the end of August.
+A lovely place to live in southern Spain and RLC could be enjoying some of their world famous oranges.

 With Sevilla aiming to improve on their 7th-place finish last season, Loftus-Cheek would also get the chance to prove himself against Real Madrid and Barcelona regularly.

 Equally beneficial would learning to pass from Argentinian midfield wizard Ever Banega.

 READ MORE FROM THE WORLD OF DREAM TEAM:

 - Reliving the exact moment David De Gea went from Man United flop to world class superstar

 - Remembering when a beach ball outscored Robinho in the 2009/10 Premier League season

 - Arsene Wenger is like a dark spectre floating around Europe waiting to replace any top manager

 WATCH: Love of the Game – Part 2